-This certificate seamlessly transfers to the Associate of Applied Science degree in architectural technology.
+This certificate is an embedded set of courses within the Associate of Applied Science degree in architectural technology.

 This certificate focuses on two aspects of critical skills necessary for the successful development of robust, sustainable architecture: the knowledge base of architectural materials and components, their selection and proper assembly, and the graphic documentation skills required to communicate their extent and relationships to a builder or fabricator.
-The successful completion of this certificate prepares you for employment as an entry-level architectural technologist and drafter.
+The successful completion of this certificate can prepare you for employment as an entry-level architectural technologist and drafter.